runrog/rs-vue-filtering/README.md

 ## Routes
-Routes dictate what data is being fetch and from where.
+Routes dictate what data is being fetched and from where.
 Below is an example of our `es` route inside the routes config:

 ```javascript
 {